nokia/SReXperts/docs/eda/beginner/bridge-domains.md

 .namespace.node.srl.interface.subinterface.vlan.encap.single-tagged
 ```

-You will likely won't see any subinterface with VLAN 300, and that's expected, we did not configure this either.
+You will not see any subinterface with VLAN 1300 and that's expected: we did not configure this.
 So let's get to it.

 ### Create a bridge domain

 In the **Virtual Networks** → **Bridge Domains** app page click the "Create" button in the top-right to create a new bridge domain.
-In the center of the screen you can see all configuration options for the new bridge domain, and on the right is a YAML representation of the same.
-You can either fill the form fields, or edit the YAML, whatever you prefer.
+In the center of the screen you can see all configuration options for the new bridge domain, and on the right is its YAML representation.
+You can either fill the form fields, or edit the YAML, whichever you prefer.

 ![Creating a bridge domain](https://gitlab.com/rdodin/pics/-/wikis/uploads/bf50bf63da050fbed1422e00cd2a35f6/CleanShot_2025-08-14_at_15.49.03.webp)